-Social Work services have a statutory duty to provide care and protection to the most vulnerable people across their Local Authority area.
-Access to the majority of services is assessed on the basis of need, and Social Work staff work in partnership with individuals, carers, families and communities to meet the need within the resources available to the service and partner agencies.
+Social Work services have a statutory duty to provide care and protection to the most vulnerable people across their local authority area.
+Access to many services is assessed basis on need, and Social Work staff work in partnership with individuals, carers, families and communities to meet the need within the resources available to the service and partner agencies.

+1.3.
 Local Governance Arrangements